Consensys/ethereum-developer-tools-list/README.md

 * [CryptoZombies](https://cryptozombies.io/) — An interactive code school that teaches you to write smart contracts in Solidity.
 * [Smartcontract challenges](https://www.smartcontract.engineer/) — Learn Solidity and Vyper with challenges.
 * [Solidity by Example](https://solidity-by-example.org/) — An introduction to Solidity with simple examples.
+* [L2Beat](https://l2beat.com/) - Discover Ethereum Layer2 solutions and the risks associated with using them.

 ## Developer Tools
 ### Developing Smart Contracts